nanorus/GmobyTestTask/README.md

 # GmobyTestTask
+[ Doesn't work now, because api does not workable. ]

 This is sample project - test task for interview at the GreenMoby.

 Here I used MVP pattern, REST API (Retrofit 2), RxJava (with REST API and SQLite),  EventBus pattern, Router pattern, SQLite, RecyclerView, Material Design guidelines.